Screenly/Playground/asset-metadata/README.md

 # Web Asset Metadata

-Metadata is a special property on Web asset, that will enable extra headers sent from the device to the target page of web asset.
+Metadata is a special property on a web asset that will enable extra headers to be sent from the device to the target page of the web asset.

-These extra headers mainly include screen related information.
+These extra headers mainly include screen-related information.

 Here's a list of sample headers: